-The Fall of Constantinople
+The Fall Of Constantinople

-Constantinople had been the capital of the Byzantine Empire — so named to differentiate this vestigial eastern half of the Roman Empire from the western Roman Empire, which fell in 476 A.D. — for more than a thousand years.
+Constantinople had been the capital of the Byzantine Empire — so-named to differentiate this vestigial eastern half of the Roman Empire from the western Roman Empire, which fell in 476 A.D. — for more than a thousand years.

-He also established various charitable foundations and started populating his new capitol, encouraging the Greeks and Genoese that had fled to return and bringing in Muslim and Christian groups from Anatolia and the Balkans.
+He also established various charitable foundations and started populating his new capital, encouraging the Greeks and Genoese that had fled to return and bringing in Muslim and Christian groups from Anatolia and the Balkans.

 Furthermore, in a forward-thinking decision, he established religious pluralism by setting up a Jewish grand rabbi, an Armenian patriarch, and a Greek Orthodox Patriarchate.
 He created a culture of learning and invited Greek scholars and Italian humanists to his court.
 He also encouraged studies in mathematics, astronomy, and Muslim theology.

-Mehmed II’s name spread quickly through Europe, the Middle East, and Africa after the fall of Constantinople, and he was called Mehmed the Conqueror forever afterward.
+Mehmed II’s name spread quickly through Europe, the Middle East, and Africa after the fall of Constantinople, and he was called Mehmed the Conqueror forever on.
 Soon, he turned his attention toward expanding his empire even further.
 Starting in 1453, he led a series of campaigns against Serbia, finally annexing the kingdom in 1459, and led his forces into Morea, which was taken and added to the Ottoman Empire.

-Mehmed knew full well that the Christian kingdoms in Europe would not take the loss of Constantinople lightly, so he moved swiftly to neutralize the threat by signing a treaty with the independent Italian state of Venice — crusader armies relied almost exclusively on the power of Venice’s navy to get themselves to the east.
+Mehmed knew full well that the Christian kingdoms in Europe would not take the loss of Constantinople lightly, so he moved swiftly to neutralize the threat by signing a treaty with the independent Italian state of Venice, because crusader armies relied almost exclusively on the power of Venice’s navy to get themselves to the east.
 With the threat from the sea eliminated, Mehmed turned his sights to the north and west.

-Mehmed II Wages War On Vlad III Dracula
+The Bloody War Against Vlad III Dracula

-In 1462, Mehmed II began his engagement with his most famous adversary: Vlad III Dracula, the prince of Wallachia, whose cruelty provided the real-life inspiration for Bram Stoker’s famous novel Dracula.
+In 1462, Mehmed II began his engagement with his most famous adversary, Vlad III Dracula, the prince of Wallachia, whose cruelty provided the real-life inspiration for Bram Stoker’s famous novel Dracula.
 Vlad Dracula in real life was no less fearsome than his fictional counterpart, as Mehmed II would soon learn.

-“We killed 23,884 Turks without counting those whom we burned in homes or the Turks whose heads were cut by our soldiers…” Vlad III wrote of the affair.
+“We killed 23,884 Turks without counting those whom we burned in homes or the Turks whose heads were cut by our soldiers,” Vlad III wrote of the affair.
 “Thus… I have broken the peace with [Mehmed II].”

-Indeed, when Mehmed led a force into Wallachia in response and saw this “forest” of impaled men lined up around Vlad III Dracula’s capital city of Târgoviște, the horrified Sultan reportedly asked, “how can we despoil of his estates a man who is not afraid to defend it by such means as these?”
+Indeed, when Mehmed led a force into Wallachia in response and saw this “forest” of impaled men lined up around Vlad III Dracula’s capital city of Târgoviște, the horrified Sultan reportedly asked, “How can we despoil of his estates a man who is not afraid to defend it by such means as these?”

 Though Mehmed II would suffer a defeat at the hands of Vlad III in the famous Night Attack at Târgoviște, Mehmed burned several of Vlad III’s Wallachian towns and cities to the ground in retribution for the impaled prisoners.
-The Ottomans then withdrew while claiming a victory over Vlad III, but the Wallachian prince was still in power and had inflicted horrific casualties.
+The Ottomans then withdrew while claiming a victory over Vlad III, even though the Wallachian prince was still in power and had inflicted horrific casualties.